 This project revises the existing master plan design and develops an 11-acre neighborhood park located on Teel Parkway.
 The neighborhood park improvements include a shade structure, children’s playground, multi-use court, walking trails, and new landscape.
-Project completion is expected the end of 2018.

 Pearson Acres Master Plan (PDF)

 The 1.6 acre First Street Park is located at the intersection of First Street and Ash Street in downtown Frisco.
 The 2017 Park Reinvestment Report identified First Street Park needs improvements.
 Reinvestment opportunities were discussed with community members in January 2018.
 Shared ideas under consideration for the master plan include a loop concrete trail, lighting, and a shade structure.

 Monarch View Park